Community Worker Project

 In 2014 the CWP committed to regular outreach to North Barrier and employed a second worker, this provided increased flexibility across the myriad services offered through the CWP.
 The regular hours were therefore increased from 40 to 50 pw, undertaken as 2 part time positions.

-In September 2019 the CWP was sub-contracted to the Aotea Family Support Group Trust who will be responsible for continuing the work into the future post 30 June 2020.
+In September 2019 the CWP was moved to to the Aotea Family Support Group Trust who are now responsible for continuing the work into the future.

 In September 2019 the Health Trust created a new social service role, the Health Navigator, to support patients travelling to public secondary healthcare and to manage the Health Trust Office.
 This important role is well championed by this remote community and is considered invaluable.